pgooch/auto-seo/readme.txt

 == Frequently Asked Questions ==

+= Can I translate this plugin into the language of my choice? =

+Yes.
+There is a pot file located in the "_l18n" folder in the auto-seo directory.
+Place your .po and .mo files in that directory names with the appropiate region (i.e. da_DK.po and da_DK.mo).

 = I got this great idea, can you implement it? =

 Probably, let me know and I'll see if I can work it in there.